SLAs

 Your development team can use the same AAI jobstream and monitoring features that support external and internal SLAs to test new, modified, or problematic workload or batch processes.

-After a process has been designed and programed by developers, they can define aspirational Late Criterion settings coupled with alerts in the related jobstream.
+After a process has been designed and programed by developers, they can define aspirational SLA deadline settings coupled with alerts in the related jobstream.
 Operational staff can then monitor jobstream executions for some time and return with the execution results, perhaps by producing AAI reports for the executions.
 With those results, developers can make changes and allow operations to retest the jobstreams.

 Depending on their problem analysis, developers have a few main options when a process does not fulfill the aspirational goals: